Bradysaurus

+Bradysaurus is a genus of large, primitive and widespread pareiasaur.
+They possessed a covering of armoured scutes, likely serving as defense against their main predators, the gorgonopsians.

-Bradysaurus was a large, early and common pareiasaur, the fossils of which are known from the Tapinocephalus Assemblage Zone (Capitanian age) of the South African Karoo.
+Fossils of Bradysaurus are known from the Tapinocephalus Assemblage Zone (Capitanian age) of the South African Karoo.
 Along with the similarly large dinocephalia, the bradysaurs constituted the herbivorous megafauna of the late Middle Permian Period.
-In life they were probably slow, clumsy and inoffensive animals, that had evolved a covering of armoured scutes to protect them against their predators, the gorgonopsians.

 Description

 Bradysaurus was 2.5–3 m in length and half a tonne to a tonne in weight.
 The skull was large (about 42 to 48 centimeters long), broad and rounded at the front.
 It was coarsely sculptured and knobby, with the sutures between the bones not clearly visible.

 The marginal teeth were high-crowned, with only a few cusps, which is a primitive characteristic.
 The feet were short and broad, the phalangeal count being 2,3,3,3,2 on the fore-foot and 2,3,3,4,3 on the hind.
 The whole body is protected by dermal scutes, although these are not as thick or heavy as in more advanced forms.